Automattic/jetpack/readme.txt

 * General: fix comment notification overrides that direct moderation links to the WordPress.com interface.
 * General: improve deprecated hook notices to handle anonymous functions.
 * Subscriptions Block: fix layout issue in email input box.
+* Sync: improve performance of the synchronization process when processing a large amount of Akismet feedback.

 --------